o3de/o3de-extras/Gems/RosRobotSample/README.md

 - Any O3DE project with the [O3DE ROS2 Gem](https://github.com/o3de/o3de-extras/tree/development/Gems/ROS2) enabled.

 ## Description
 This is an Asset Gem.
-It contains the Husarion ROSbot XL asset stored as O3DE prefab: `ROSbot.prefab`.
-The robot is delivered as a ready-to-use prefab containing models, physics and the following ROS 2 components:
+It contains the [Husarion ROSbot XL](https://husarion.com/manuals/rosbot-xl/) robot - an autonomous mobile robot platform equipped with a 4x4 drive, allowing for trouble-free expansion with optional devices such as LIDAR, RGB-D cameras or a manipulator developed by [Husarion](https://husarion.com).
+The robot is delivered as a ready-to-use prefab, `ROSbot.prefab`, containing visual models, physics and the following ROS 2 components:
 - `ROS2 Frame`
 - `ROS2 Robot Control`
 - `ROS2 Skid Steering Twist Control`